"Nov. 7, 2012 -- Drinking black tea may help protect against type 2 diabetes, but more study is needed to confirm an association.

-Alogliptin does not undergo extensive metabolism and 60%-71% of the dose is excreted as unchanged drug in the urine.
+Alogliptin does not undergo extensive metabolism and 60% to 71% of the dose is excreted as unchanged drug in the urine.

-Two minor metabolites were detected following administration of an oral dose of [14C] alogliptin, N-demethylated, M-I ( < 1% of the parent compound), and N-acetylated alogliptin, M-II ( < 6% of the parent compound).
-M-I is an active metabolite, and is an inhibitor of DPP-4 similar to the parent molecule; M-II does not display any inhibitory activity towards DPP-4 or other DPP-related enzymes.
-In vitro data indicate that, CYP2D6 and CYP3A4 contribute to the limited metabolism of alogliptin.
+Two minor metabolites were detected following administration of an oral dose of [14C] alogliptin, Ndemethylated, M-I (less than 1% of the parent compound), and N-acetylated alogliptin, M-II (less than 6% of the parent compound).
+M-I is an active metabolite and is an inhibitor of DPP-4 similar to the parent molecule; M-II does not display any inhibitory activity toward DPP-4 or other DPP-related enzymes.
+In vitro data indicate that CYP2D6 and CYP3A4 contribute to the limited metabolism of alogliptin.

-Alogliptin exists predominantly as the (R)-enantiomer ( > 99%) and undergoes little or no chiral conversion in vivo to the (S)-enantiomer.
+Alogliptin exists predominantly as the (R)-enantiomer (more than 99%) and undergoes little or no chiral conversion in vivo to the (S)-enantiomer.
 The (S)-enantiomer is not detectable at the 25 mg dose.

-The primary route of elimination of [14C] alogliptin derived radioactivity occurred via renal excretion (76%) with 13% recovered in the feces achieving a total recovery of 89% of the administered radioactive dose.
-The renal clearance of alogliptin (9.6 L/hr) indicates some active renal tubular secretion and systematic clearance was 14.0 L/hr.
+The primary route of elimination of [14C] alogliptin derived radioactivity occurs via renal excretion (76%) with 13% recovered in the feces, achieving a total recovery of 89% of the administered radioactive dose.
+The renal clearance of alogliptin (9.6 L/hr) indicates some active renal tubular secretion and systemic clearance was 14.0 L/hr.

 Following oral administration, approximately 15% to 30% of the pioglitazone dose is recovered in the urine.
 Renal elimination of pioglitazone is negligible, and the drug is excreted primarily as metabolites and their conjugates.
 It is presumed that most of the oral dose is excreted into the bile either unchanged or as metabolites and eliminated in the feces.

-The mean serum half-life of pioglitazone and its metabolites (M-III and M-IV) range from 3 to 7 hours and 16 to 24 hours, respectively.
+The mean serum half-life of pioglitazone and its metabolites (M-III and M-IV) range from three to seven hours and 16 to 24 hours, respectively.
 Pioglitazone has an apparent clearance, CL/F, calculated to be 5 to 7 L/hr.

-In patients with moderate renal impairment (CrCl ≥ 30 to < 60 mL/min), an approximate 2-fold increase in plasma AUC of alogliptin was observed.
-To maintain similar systemic exposures of OSENI to those with normal renal function, the recommended dose of OSENI is 12.5 mg/15 mg, 12.5 mg/30 mg, or 12.5 mg/45 mg once daily in patients with moderate renal impairment.
+In patients with moderate renal impairment (CrCl ≥ 30 to < 60 mL/min), an approximate two-fold increase in plasma AUC of alogliptin was observed.
+To maintain similar systemic exposures of OSENI to those with normal renal function, the recommended dose of OSENI is 12.5 mg/15 mg, 12.5 mg/30 mg or 12.5 mg/45 mg once daily in patients with moderate renal impairment.

-In patients with severe renal impairment (CrCl ≥ 15 to < 30 mL/min) and end-stage renal disease (CrCl < 15 mL/min or requiring dialysis), and approximate 3- and 4-fold increase in plasma AUC of alogliptin were observed, respectively.
-Dialysis removed approximately 7% of the drug during a 3-hour dialysis session.
+In patients with severe renal impairment (CrCl ≥ 15 to < 30 mL/min) and end-stage renal disease (ESRD) (CrCl < 15 mL/min or requiring dialysis), an approximate three-and four-fold increase in plasma AUC of alogliptin were observed, respectively.
+Dialysis removed approximately 7% of the drug during a three-hour dialysis session.
 OSENI is not recommended for patients with severe renal impairment or ESRD.
 Coadministration of pioglitazone and alogliptin 6.25 mg once daily based on individual requirements may be considered in these patients.

 The serum elimination half-life of pioglitazone, M-III and M-IV remains unchanged in patients with moderate (creatinine clearance 30 to 50 mL/min) to severe (creatinine clearance < 30 mL/min) renal impairment when compared to subjects with normal renal function.
 Therefore no dose adjustment in patients with renal impairment is required.

-Compared with healthy controls, subjects with impaired hepatic function (Child-Pugh Grade B/C) have an approximate 45% reduction in pioglitazone and total pioglitazone (pioglitazone, M-III and M-IV) mean peak concentrations but no change in the mean AUC values.
+Compared with healthy controls, subjects with impaired hepatic function (Child-Pugh Grade B and C) have an approximate 45% reduction in pioglitazone and total pioglitazone (pioglitazone, M-III and MIV) mean peak concentrations but no change in the mean AUC values.
 Therefore, no dose adjustment in patients with hepatic impairment is required.

 There are postmarketing reports of liver failure with pioglitazone and clinical trials have generally excluded patients with serum ALT > 2.5 times the upper limit of the reference range.
 Use caution in patients with liver disease [see WARNINGS AND PRECAUTIONS].

-No dose adjustment is necessary based on gender.
+No dose adjustment of alogliptin is necessary based on gender.
 Gender did not have any clinically meaningful effect on the pharmacokinetics of alogliptin.

 The mean Cmax and AUC values of pioglitazone were increased 20% to 60% in women compared to men.
 In controlled clinical trials, A1C decreases from baseline were generally greater for females than for males (average mean difference in A1C 0.5%).
 Because therapy should be individualized for each patient to achieve glycemic control, no dose adjustment is recommended based on gender alone.

-No dose adjustment is necessary based on age.
+No dose adjustment of alogliptin is necessary based on age.
 Age did not have any clinically meaningful effect on the pharmacokinetics of alogliptin.